Best Value

 Inline Water Filters For Water Fountains & Coolers

 Offices and schools may want to install a water filtration system to serve their water fountains or coolers.
-These are installed in the same way as for a refrigerator, so there’s no major considerations to be made.
+These are installed in the same way as a refrigerator, so there are no major considerations to be made.

 What type of water do you have?